-Like Americans, native Italians use slang words and phrases to quickly communicate their emotions and actions.
-Although they might not be grammatically correct, theses words and phrases are commonly used to explain all types of situations in everyday life.
+Like Americans, native Italians use slang words and phrases to quickly communicate their emotions.
+Although they may not be grammatically correct, theses words are commonly used to explain many different types of situations in everyday life.

 1. Mettersi insieme

 Similar to “seeing someone exclusively” in English, “mettersi insieme” means to begin a serious relationship with someone.

 Ouch!
 Use these Italian slang words when dumping a significant other.
 They’re roughly translated to “letting go” or “releasing someone free.”

 Italians use this phrase to describe someone who has his or her head in the clouds, or someone who’s constantly daydreaming.

 4. Ricco sfondato